 It also points out that there is no black and white answer to the question ‘what is a good Domain Authority?’
 Moz advises that the best indicator that your website is doing well is to look at your main competitors and see where you rank in comparison to them.
 After all, these will be the sites that you are competing against in search results.

-It’s a good idea to start measuring your own (and your clients’) DA scores – and it’s easy to do.
+It’s a good idea to start measuring your own (and your clients’) DA scores and it’s easy to do.
 Simply install the MozBar extension in Chrome.
-Not only can you see your own performance, you can look at the ranking for every website that is listed on your search results – useful, interesting and highly addictive!
+Not only can you see your own performance, but you can also look at the ranking for every website that is listed on your search results, useful, interesting and highly addictive!

 Moz wants to see:

 - other sites talking about your brand/company/product in a positive way

 - links from other trustworthy and reputable sites back to yours – such as government websites and high-ranking news sites

 - real reviews from real people saying positive things

 - social shares of news about your company or pages from your website, such as blog posts

 - a variety of sources talking about you and linking back to your website